m4sterbunny/m4sterbunny.github.io/source/index.html.md

 }
 ```

 Faria's needs were/are unusual in that I was the more experienced member of the team in terms of API documentation.
 This meant not only did I have to identify the tooling for the developers to use, I also had to advocate for best practice.
-I supported the various development teams (there are different teams working on each Faria product):
+I supported the various development teams (there are different teams working on each Faria product/API):

-- By writing up how the first individual implemented a new tool and sharing code samples (e.g. Rswag and Spectral)
+- By writing up how the first individual implemented a new tool and sharing code samples (e.g. for Rswag and Spectral)
-- By advocating for CICD practices; now when developers make upstream changes a build is triggered downstream on the documentation site
+- By advocating for CICD practices; now when developers make upstream changes to the API a build is triggered downstream to update the API schema on the documentation site
-- By becoming the in-house "expert" on Redoc.ly (there is a limit to this and I am very clear to everyone involved that I am not a dev!).
+- By becoming the in-house "expert" on Redoc.ly (there is a limit to this, I am not a developer!
+I can, however, use the "switches" to activate and deactivate features and functionality for the build).